0dan0/qr/docs/control/eclipse/README.md

 editing and blending the results in post.

 #### Type 1 - Capture mostly optimized for the totality
-Night Lapse ISO 100, 4s interval, Shutter Auto and starting about 15 minutes before the totality, running until 15 minutes after.
-Resulting in a ~17 second timelapse, 2 seconds in totality (if a 4-minute totality.)
+Night Lapse ISO 100, 4s interval, Shutter Auto.
+If you started 15 minutes before totality and stopped 15 minutes after, the result is a ~17 second timelapse, witg 2 seconds in totality (if a 4-minute totality.)

 #### Type 2 - Capture optimized for the drop in brightness
-Timelapse ISO 100, 10s interval, starting an hour before totality.
-Limiting the shutter to say 1/30th of a second (this is your creative choice.)
-At 1/30, the last 5-6 stops of teh eclipse will be more dramatically show the light impact upon the landscape.
-Resulting in a ~25 second timelapse, ~1 second in totality.
+Timelapse ISO 100, 10s interval, but limiting the shutter to 1/30th of a second (a creative choice, my best guess.)
+At 1/30, the last 5-6 stops of the eclipse will be more dramatically show the light impact upon the landscape.
+Capturing one hour before and after totality, the result is a ~25 second timelapse, ~1 second in totality.

 Note: Timelapse stock (not Night Lapse) is limited to a maximum of 1/8 second exposures, combined with ISO maximum of 100, this is a good option without Labs firmware.
 This is what I used in 2017.
 However, the now only the last 3-4 stops will show a dramatic light change, and this is in the last minute before and after totality,